Travel Guide Panama Dive into the vibrant heart of Central America with our comprehensive guide, unveiling Panama’s hidden gems and top attractions.

 Despite its relatively small size, Panama is home to many incredible natural wonders and one of the world’s most impressive man-made engineering feats — the Panama Canal.

-You’ve probably heard of Panama, most likely because of the Panama Canal.
-But if you’re not sure exactly where it is on the map, we’ve got you covered!
+You’ve probably heard of Panama because of the Panama Canal.
+But if you’re unsure exactly where it is on the map, we’ve got you covered!

 Panama is the country on the S-shaped isthmus connecting Central and South America.